 My guru, Paramhansa Yogananda, came to America in 1920 to bring the spiritual power of the east together with the material progress of the west.
 Nearly 100 years later, the proof of the success of his mission is all around you.
 Meditation, yoga, and the practice of inner transformation pervade American culture and are on the rise worldwide.

 Lasting peace and harmony will come in time, as humanity realizes its inner soul qualities (light, sound, peace, calmness, love, joy, wisdom, and power) and innate unity.
 That is how yoga will save the world.
 So, let’s do the work together, in the spirit of world-brotherhood, and Be the Change we wish to see in the world.

-Here are the Spiritual Directors of Ananda, Nayaswamis Jyotish and Devi, receiving the Global Ambassador Peace Award last month at the United Nations Tillman Chapel and speaking on this subject – enjoy!
+Here are the Spiritual Directors of Ananda, Nayaswami Jyotish and Nayaswami Devi, receiving the Global Ambassador Peace Award last month at the United Nations Tillman Chapel and speaking on this subject – enjoy!